Jami: Biography

-Jami was born in Kharjerd, in Khorasan.
+Jami was born in Kharjerd, in Khorasan to a Persian family.
 Previously his father Nizām al-Dīn Ahmad b.
 Shams al-Dīn Muhammad had come from Dasht, a small town in the district of Isfahan.
 A few years after his birth, his family migrated to Herat, where he was able to study Peripateticism, mathematics, Persian literature, natural sciences, Arabic language, logic, rhetoric, and Islamic philosophy at the Nizamiyyah University.
 His father, also a Sufi, became his first teacher and mentor.
 While in Herat, Jami held an important position at the Timurid court, involved in the era's politics, economics, philosophy and religious life.
 Jami was a Sunni Muslim.

 Because his father was from Dasht, Jami's early pen name was Dashti, but later, he chose to use Jami because of two reasons he later mentioned in a poem:

 Jami was a mentor and friend of the famous Turkic poet Alisher Navoi, as evidenced by his poems:

 Afterward, he went to Samarkand, the most important center of scientific studies in the Muslim world and completed his studies there.
 He embarked on a pilgrimage that greatly enhanced his reputation and further solidified his importance through the Persian world.
 Jami had a brother called Molana Mohammad, who was, apparently a learned man and a master in music, and Jami has a poem lamenting his death.
 Jami fathered four sons, but three of them died before reaching their first year.
 The surviving son was called Zia-ol-din Yusef and Jami wrote his Baharestan for this son.

 At the end of his life he was living in Herat.
 His epitaph reads "When your face is hidden from me, like the moon hidden on a dark night, I shed stars of tears and yet my night remains dark in spite of all those shining stars."
 There is a variety of dates regarding his death, but consistently most state it was in November 1492.
 Although, the actual date of his death is somewhat unknown the year of his death marks an end of both his greater poetry and contribution, but also a pivotal year of political change where Spain was no longer inhabited by the Arabs after 781 years.
 His funeral was conducted by the prince of Herat and attended by great numbers of people demonstrating his profound impact.